When you are working on a simple program with only one or two source files, typing in

 One way to get around this is to use object files and only recompile the source file if the source code has changed.
 So we could have something like:

-if we had changed file37.c
+if we had changed file37.c, but not any

 of the others, since the last time we compiled.
 This may